Suzuki Vitara Common Problems and Solutions

 Problem:

-The brakes seem unresponsive, and the car has a very long stopping distance.
+The brakes appear unresponsive, and the vehicle has an extremely long stopping distance.

 Solution:

-A common issue with the Vitara, this is being caused by seized brake callipers.
-This can be an expensive job if you have a mechanic install replacements, but you'll find callipers for the Vitara in our online store, and it's a simpler DIY job than you might have thought.
+A common issue with the Vitara is caused by seized brake callipers.
+This can be an expensive repair if you have a mechanic fit replacements, but you'll find callipers for the Vitara in our online store, and it's a simpler DIY job than you might think.

 Difficulty level